tufts-ml/categorical-from-binary/README.md

 Welcome to `categorical_from_binary`, a Python code package that lets you perform fast Bayesian inference on linear models for categorical data.

-Our methods have two main advantages:

-* **simplicity**: We use an independent Binary approximation that makes inference "easy" using well-known Bayesian methods for binary outcomes
-* **scalability** : Our code can handle hundreds or thousands of categories easily

 This is the code repository for our ICML 2022 paper:

 Easy Variational Inference for Categorical Models via an Independent Binary Approximation